 If you are a woman coming to Sweden for the first time, you might be surprised by how many Swedish women are good looking, because they skillfully apply plenty of make up.

-You might even get the impression most of them are on their way to work – in a makeup store.
+You might get the impression most of them look like they work in a makeup store.

 You maybe even think they put on a little too much make-up.
 But think again, it’s dark in Sweden, so are their cloth.
 Colorful make-up then seems to be a fun way to compensate black and white monotony.